 Complete eradication can be achieved via the digging out (excavation) of the plant, which requires our expertise to ensure that the entire rhizome is identified and removed.
 This is the preferred method for development sites to reduce the risk of subsequent hard standing damage post construction completion.

-Where Mare's Tail has already caused hard standing damage we would only recommend repairing this damage once the Mare's Tail has been dug out (perhaps accompanied by the installation of protective root barrier).
-If the Mare's Tail was to be treated with herbicide only the risk of re-growth and repeat damage to the hard standing is high.
+Where Horsetail has already caused hard standing damage, we would only recommend repairing this damage once the Horsetail has been dug out (perhaps accompanied by the installation of protective root barrier).
+If the Horsetail was to be treated with herbicide only the risk of re-growth and repeat damage to the hard standing is high.